Married Filing Separately Tax Filing Status

 It is easy to file as Married Filing Jointly on efile.com.
 Choosing your filing status is one of the first things you do when you start preparing your tax return online.
-The efile.com online tax software will then apply the correct tax rates and standard deduction amount to your return.
+Once you select your filing status efile.com will then apply the correct tax rates and standard deduction amount to your return.